 Each organization will have its own approved individualized rush calendar of events.
 Invitations for membership will be handed out at the end of the week.

 Please keep in mind that alcohol is strictly prohibited at all recruitment events and hazing is not tolerated at Northern Arizona University.

 Northern Arizona University Greek organizations appreciate the benefits of diversity and have designed their membership selection processes to offer a mutual exploration for chapters and prospective members alike.
 Every student is welcome and encouraged to participate in Greek membership selection.

-The Northern Arizona University Greek system encourages participation of students from diverse backgrounds.
-The Greek philosophy promotes self-worth, human dignity, and positive image.
-Discrimination on the basis of race, ethnic background or economics will not be tolerated in any area of membership selection.
+The Northern Arizona University Greek system encourages the participation of students from diverse backgrounds.
+The Greek philosophy promotes self-worth, human dignity, and a positive image.
+Discrimination on the basis of race, ethnic background, or economics will not be tolerated in any area of membership selection.

 Each chapter will affirm its compliance with membership selection processes that are in accordance with the NAU student organization non-discrimination statement as set forth below: